 When you’re just starting out, try to negotiate a package deal with internet, cable, and phone all bundled together.
 And if you’ve been a customer for a while, remind them of that.
 Then tell them that you don’t want to switch providers, but you may have to because of your budget.
 Maybe there’s something they can do for you.

 Cutting Cost Ideas for Restaurants: Equipment

 It’s possible to cut monthly restaurant expenses by leasing kitchen and bar equipment.
 While you won’t build equity, the monthly payments tend to be lower.
 You might also consider purchasing used equipment if you’ve got someone on your side who can check that the equipment has consistently been maintained.

 Which leads us to maintenance.
 Kitchen and bar equipment needs regularly-scheduled love.
 An espresso machine, for example, should be backflushed every few days and backflushed with detergent weekly.
 All equipment likely has similar needs.
 And if you’re not keeping up with those needs, you’re heading for big repair and replacement costs.

 “Do better” is classic and terrible advice that a lot of people get on the internet when asking for help.
 And that’s what a lot of tips about increasing restaurant and bar profitability amount to.

-But the great thing about lowering costs is that it’s actionable.
+But the great thing about lowering costs is that it’s actionable, it's not just about reading restaurant management books.
 (Actually, our How to Upsell post is actionable, too.)
 And it does the same thing as increasing sales: it generates more profit.